 Our Out-of-School Time (OST) programs are offered at convenient times for parents including weekends and during winter, spring and summer breaks.

 We offer the following modules that encourage observation, foster critical thinking, develop solving-problem skills, instill confidence, encourage working in groups, and expose students to careers in STEM fields.
+Our Intro to Engineering was developed by a middle school volunteer.
 Except where noted, modules last one week:

 Introduction to Engineering